segmentio/segment-docs/src/connections/storage/index.md

 Need to write a section that explains: (Each of these could be a heading)

 - How do they work (streaming vs bulk loading) -- to be added later
-- What's included in the free tier -- added

 make sure there's a catalog entry in warehouses.yml for everything we're going to list here so it gets built